ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 ## Conclusion

 With DCA turned on and the detection path specified, CDN edge servers periodically fetch the test object from the origin to look for any path between the internal network of CDN edge servers that have lower latency and/or packet loss rate than the default route on the Internet.
-When a real request comes in, IBM CDN consults the most recent data to send that request over the best path to the origin.
+When a real request comes in, {{site.data.keyword.cdn_full}} consults the most recent data to send that request over the best path to the origin.

 With **Prefetching** enabled, DCA also finds which content is required by the application and preemptively fetches content from origin and stores it close to the user by analyzing user behavior data and web sessions.
 The **Image compression** option serves compressed images to reduces the amount of content required to load a page, especially when end users have slow network speed.
 DCA also employs TCP-layer optimizations that accelerate connection set-up and reduce round trips.